 Founded by Harvard University and MIT, Edx is an international consortium of more than 90 universities and higher education institutions that offer MOOCs (massive open online courses) of the highest standards.
 As a non-profit organisation, Edx relies on an open source and thus freely accessible computer platform.
 UCL is an Edx member since 2013.

-Since June 2011, UCL has enjoyed a collaboration agreement with the Massachusetts Institute of Technology (MIT).
+Since June 2011, UCLouvain has enjoyed a collaboration agreement with the Massachusetts Institute of Technology (MIT).
 The agreement eases the way for professors, researchers and students of either institution to teach and study at the other; to publish jointly; and to establish large-scale research projects driven by the expertise of both universities.
 Such collaboration covers many fields: architecture, engineering, social sciences and humanities, management, administration and biomedical sciences.

 Partnership with the Lille and Ghent Universities

-In 2016, UCL, Lille Universities 1, 2 and 3 and Ghent University signed an international cooperation agreement which is the framework of an advantageous interregional partnership for developing joint initiatives in education and research as well as exchanges of administrative good practices.
+In 2016, UCLouvain, Lille Universities 1, 2 and 3 and Ghent University signed an international cooperation agreement which is the framework of an advantageous interregional partnership for developing joint initiatives in education and research as well as exchanges of administrative good practices.

-Because first-rate education and research doesn’t come about only through collaboration at the inter-university level, each UCL faculty, institute and research centre participates in numerous thematic networks, which can be found on their webpages.
+Because first-rate education and research doesn’t come about only through collaboration at the inter-university level, each UCLouvain faculty, institute and research centre participates in numerous thematic networks, which can be found on their webpages.

-Finally, UCL never forgets its role as a major social, economic and cultural actor in the locales and regions it calls home.
+Finally, UCLouvain never forgets its role as a major social, economic and cultural actor in the locales and regions it calls home.
 It works in close partnership with local authorities and participates in regional life, especially through local business networks.
-In Louvain-la-Neuve, for example, UCL is one of the key players in the association Axe 4.25, which links 200 companies in the town’s science park and in the communes of Ottignies-Louvain-la-Neuve and Mont Saint Guibert.
+In Louvain-la-Neuve, for example, UCLouvain is one of the key players in the association Axe 4.25, which links 200 companies in the town’s science park and in the communes of Ottignies-Louvain-la-Neuve and Mont Saint Guibert.